s5k6/shuntingYard/README.md

 even be changed at runtime.
 Also, the resulting grammar will be much simpler.

+A demonstration of this is in `https://github.com/s5k6/sycalc`.

-An improvement of this implementation is the use of a single stack, which yields more compile time guarantees and cleaner code.
+This implementation improves on the [traditional presentation][1] by using a single stack instead of two.
+This yields more compile time guarantees and thus cleaner code, since code for “impossible cases” (invalid population of the two stacks) can be simply omitted.
 This is a consequence of choosing a rather narrow input type, which guarantees correctly interleaved operands and operators.

 Each operator is associated with a precedence (typically a natural